 The ITA team will help you conduct your job search successfully, showing you everything you need to do and know to become an English teacher in China:

 - Prepare your resume and cover letter (ITA Student Affairs can help!)

 - Use ITA's resources to connect with recruiters and find job listings.

 - Apply whenever you're ready because Chinese schools hire year-round.

 4. Interview & Apply for Positions

-The interview process for teaching positions in China is usually done over the phone or Skype, in fact, the whole hiring process generally occurs while you're on home soil.
+If you're wondering how to apply for teaching English in China, know that the interview process is usually done over the phone or via Skype.
+In fact, the whole hiring process generally occurs while you're on home soil.
 Typically you can begin this process once you have begun your TEFL class.

 5. Sign A Contract, Make Travel & Visa Arrangements

-Once you receive a job offer that you want to accept, you will need to sign a contract, and then file documents to receive your visa.
+Once you receive a job offer that you want to accept, you will need to sign a contract.
+Then, you'll need to file documents to receive your visa.
 Your new employer and the recruiter you are working with will typically assist you with arranging the necessary documents.
 Your employer will also work with you to make flight arrangements.